garronej/tsafe/main/returntype.md

 };
 ```

-And we want to extract the type `Shape`, using the defalt `ReturnType` we have to do:
+And we want to extract the type `Shape`, using the default `ReturnType` we have to do:

 ```typescript
 const shape: ReturnType<NonNullable<Api["getShape"]>> = ...